Is a stucco inspection worth it?

 until they are not.
 Back in the old days (prior to 2001) most people did not get a stucco inspection.
 Strange things were happening to stucco homes.
 The walls inside would start to turn black with mold.
 Tea stains would happen around window openings.
 Weird smells would happen.
 Often, they would contact a mold company and find themselves in for a huge and expensive project.

-When performing an invasive stucco inspection, high moisture and wood rot can be detected.
+When performing invasive stucco inspections, a professional stucco inspector will be able to detect high moisture and wood rot.
 This is done by drilling small holes in the stucco system and inserting a moisture meter.
 The moisture meter provides a reading of moisture level of the wood.
 It can also detect if the wood has already become soft or has rotted.
 This is why a stucco inspection is worth it, worth every penny.Why Should I Get A Stucco Inspection with Stucco Testing?